dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-cloud-develop.md

 pagination_next: "docs/cloud/cloud-cli-installation"
 ---

 dbt Cloud offers a fast and reliable way to work on your dbt project.
-You can use it through an integrated development environment (IDE) in your browser or a dbt Cloud-powered command line interface (CLI):
+You can develop in your browser using an integrated development environment (IDE) or in a dbt Cloud-powered command line interface (CLI):

 - **[dbt Cloud CLI](/docs/cloud/cloud-cli-installation)** &mdash; Allows you to develop and run dbt commands from your local command line or code editor against your dbt Cloud development environment.